 Senior project scientists with an established record of responsible mentorship have agreed to be mentors.
 Most mentors have considerable experience supervising research projects by REU students and have directed experimental projects by undergraduate students working for research credit during the academic year.
 We believe that the UNM faculty mentors, with their broad range of research interests and extensive mentoring experience, as well as their commitment to student success, offer students an outstanding opportunity to acquire experience and knowledge in ecology, the geosciences and meteorology.

-REU students will be given access to the research equipment and project vehicles of the faculty members who serve as their mentors.
+REU students may be given access to the research equipment of the faculty members who serve as their mentors.
 In the past, many faculty have also maintained an open door policy and have shared equipment with REU students working with other investigators.

 Amaris currently works at UNM.
 She was previously the Sevilleta Field Station Manager and had conducted research on the SNWR for 8 years.
 Along with this she has been a liaison between faculty and graduate students in the UNM Biology Department.
 By fostering these relationships, she has been able to diversify mentors and project availability for students during the REU program.
 Her background is in population biology with a focus on conservation and she uses her knowledge and experience to help guide REU students through this exciting endeavor.
 She has directly mentored 5 REU students in the past 6 years in projects ranging from small mammal population dynamics to vegetation responses to fire, but, in effect, she is a mentor to all the students who participate in our program each year.

 Anny Chung is a PhD student at the University of New Mexico.
 She studies plant-microbe interactions and how they influence plant community dynamics such as diversity, composition, and species turnover.
 Most of her work currently takes place in the desert grassland communities looking at the interactions between grama grasses, biological soil crusts, and rhizospheric microbes.